 Write it all down

-Then, to track eating habits, keep a food -- or eating -- journal for two typical weekdays and a weekend day, said Procter, who is a registered dietitian and Kansas' coordinator for the US Department of Agriculture's Expanded Food and Nutrition Education Program (EFNEP).
+Then, to track eating habits, keep a food — or eating — journal for two typical weekdays and a weekend day, said Procter, who is a registered dietitian and Kansas’ coordinator for

 Start at the beginning